List of Elfen Lied characters: Nana

 Nana (ナナ), also known as Number 7, is a young Silpelit girl, born from a human infected with the Diclonius virus, who has the physical appearance of a teen, while she's actually a child; it's explained that Silpelits age more rapidly than humans (or a "Queen Diclonius" like Lucy).
-Her name, 'Nana', is Japanese for the number seven, the number by which she was called at the research facility ("Nana" is also a fairly common female name in Japan).
+Her name, 'Nana', is Japanese for the number seven, the number by which she was called at the research facility and a fairly common female name in Japan.
 Most Diclonius babies are euthanized at birth in sweeps of hospital maternity wards, but Nana was one of a handful kept alive for use as a test subjects and has spent her entire life in the Diclonius research facility.

 Nana sees Kurama as her father, whom she calls "Papa," because she needed something to keep her from going insane during the torturous experimentation, believing that she is making him proud.
 Kurama, in turn, sees her as his own daughter and cares very much for her.
-In an attempt to recapture Lucy, Kurama sent out Nana to find her (diclonii can telepathically sense each other) and as a present, gives her his tie, something which Nana had always wanted, which she wears as a bow to conceal her horns.
+In an attempt to recapture Lucy, Kurama sent out Nana to find her, since diclonii can telepathically sense each other and, as a present, gives her his tie, something which Nana had always wanted, which she wears as a bow to partially conceal her horns.
 Despite orders not to engage Lucy after locating her, Nana wanted to impress Kurama so she tried to capture Lucy herself.
 Lucy and Nana engaged in a brutal battle, but although Nana's vectors are longer, Lucy was more powerful.
 Kurama, along with a group of soldiers, arrive in time to stop Lucy before she can kill Nana, but not before Lucy uses her vectors to tear off Nana's limbs.
-Although Nana survives by deactivating Lucy's vectors, Director General Kakuzawa's decides that she is no longer useful and orders Kurama to kill her.
+Although Nana survives by deactivating Lucy's vectors, Director Kakuzawa decides that she's no longer useful and orders Kurama to kill her.
 Although Kurama has terminated over a dozen diclonius babies while working for the institute, he defies the Director's order - providing Nana with prosthetic limbs that she can control with her vectors (a running gag is that they often fall off) and secretly setting her free with money to survive and a promise that they will be together again one day.